21 Amazing Health Benefits of Grapefruit (Number 15 is Awesome!)

 4. High Anti-Oxidant Activity

-According to Allan Crozier, a Professor of Plant Biochemistry and Human Nutrition, grapefruit scored among the highest in terms of anti-oxidant activity in a test comparing 13 commercially available juices that include Spray Classic Cranberry, Tesco Pure Grapefruit, Tropicana Pure Premium Smooth Orange (squeezed), Tesco Pure Pressed White Grape, Del Monte Premium Tomato, Tesco Pure Pressed Red Grape and Pomegreat Pomegranate.
+According to Allan Crozier, a Professor of Plant Biochemistry and Human Nutrition, grapefruit was the highest in terms of anti-oxidant activity in a test comparing 13 commercially available juices that include Spray Classic Cranberry, Tesco Pure Grapefruit, Tropicana Pure Premium Smooth Orange (squeezed), Tesco Pure Pressed White Grape, Del Monte Premium Tomato, Tesco Pure Pressed Red Grape and Pomegreat Pomegranate.

 Others that scored high in this test were Concord grapes, apple juice and cranberry juice.